seamplex/feenox/doc/README.markdown

 -   See [this presentation][] (August 2021).
 -   There’s a [recording of the presentation][] (Slides are in English but audio is in Spanish).
+-   Browse the repository with the sources of the examples in the presentation [here][]

   [Hands on]: #hands-on
   [Quick examples]: #quick-examples